 Both camps require that the applicant has taken and passed high school level biology.

-Camps will take place on the Wright State University campus.
 Transportation will be available from central pick-up locations for those who need it.
-Parking passes will be available for students who can drive themselves.

 Family and friends are invited and encouraged to attend student demonstrations on the final day of the program!